-The evaluation of why the Council confirmed this 217 ha location in the District and within Marton have been evaluated in the previous s32 evaluation reports and are not reviewed here.
+The evaluation of whether this location in the District and within Marton is the most appropriate for the proposed industrial area has been evaluated in the s32 and preceding s32AA evaluation reports and are not reviewed here.
+Where the provisions are unchanged the s32AA evaluation for the Council Plan Change decision is relied on.